Diagnosis

 - Have your eyes checked.
 Do this regularly even if you see well.

 - Protect your eyes from the sun.
 Wear glasses or sunglasses that block ultraviolet (UV) radiation.
-This is especially important if you spend long hours in the sun or are taking a prescription medication that increases your sensitivity to UV radiation.
+This is especially important if you spend long hours in the sun or are taking a prescription medicine that increases your sensitivity to UV radiation.

 - Use good lighting.
 Turn up or add light for better vision.